deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 # Summary

-This review focuses on EtherFi's eETH/WeETH protocol. eETH is a liquid restaking token designed for yield optimization on top of native staking. eETH is backed by staked and restaked ETH through EigenLayer.
+This review focuses on EtherFi's `eETH`/`WeETH` protocol. `eETH` is a liquid restaking token designed for yield optimization on top of native staking. `eETH` is backed by staked and restaked `ETH` through EigenLayer.
 The protocol implements native restaking at the protocol level, allowing holders to earn both staking and restaking rewards simultaneously without requiring separate actions or asset lockups.
 As such, the tokens can be used in other DeFi applications.

 # Ratings